 Three foundations of creativity

-I had something of a eureka moment this morning, listening to a recent episode of The Moment podcast, featuring host Brian Koppelman’s epic, in-depth conversation with Rush’s Geddy Lee.
+I had something of a eureka moment regarding creativity and its wellspring, listening to the Brian Koppelman’s epic, in-depth conversation with Rush’s Geddy Lee.
 Both gents are now well-embarked on decades-long creative journeys.
 I was struck by how closely aligned are their insights on where creativity comes from and what sustains it.
 I was taken aback by how close they are to ideas I have long stumbled towards, but have never been able to put into words.

 Over the course of their conversation, Koppelman and Lee describe what I would term three foundations of creativity, each of which is likely to be familiar to anyone who creates regularly.
 These three foundations of creativity are: